 The basis for the dating should be the narrowest period (so the latest earliest date, and the earliest latest date).
 Dates may also be further reduced by the following methods:

-- Known active dates
+- Creator's known active dates

 Additional information should be taken into account, and care should be taken not to modify dates which fall quite legitimately on 5 years boundaries.